-Center - Close To Your Back - Heavier ItemsStuff the most heavier item with you in the centre, in the inner section of the bag hat touches your back.
+Center - Close To Your Back - Heavier ItemsStuff the heavier item with you in the centre, in the inner section of the bag that touches your back.
 This makes it carrying and balancing your bag quite easy.
 Things like a stove, pack of heavy clothing, packed food items, etc. If you place these heavy items on the outer section, it will pull you back and there are more chances of losing balance while trekking.

 Center - Away From Your Back - Lighter ItemsLighter items like light snacks, tent cloth or light clothing, should be placed in the outer section, wrapping the heavy gears.
 This makes it stay in place and is not shifted all over in the bag.

 Top - Frequently Used ItemsAnything that you will need while trekking and needs to be handy, should be in the topmost section of our bag.
 Rain jacket or poncho, first-aid kit and other supplies.
 If the weather is not reliable and keeps on changing from being sunny to storm and rains, you should consider stashing your tent on the top of your bag.
-This helps you to quickly grab our tent and set it up in the case of weather change.
-Most tents comes properly tucked in its bag, you can tie this bag to the loops provided on the top section (if any) of your backpack.
+This helps you to quickly grab our tent and set it up in the case of a weather change.
+Most tents comes properly tucked in their bag, you can tie this bag to the loops provided on the top section (if any) of your backpack.

 Side and Extra Pockets and LoopsYour backpack may come with several side pockets and small zipped sections on the exterior.
-You should use it smartly by packing things like ID, some cash, Water bottles, sunglassed, rain cover or compass.
+You should use it smartly by packing things like ID, some cash, water bottles, sunglasses, rain cover or a compass.
 Things that you may need quickly and you won't have to put your bag down.
-You can use those loops and fasteners to tie and hold things like tent poles, sleeping bag or anything that doesn't fit in your bag.
+You can use those loops and fasteners to tie and hold things like tent poles, sleeping bags or anything that doesn't fit in your bag.

-Create your checklist using these tips and let us know in the comments below what things to carry while trekking we've missed out and how you packed your bag for a snow trek!
+Create your checklist using these tips and let us know in the comments below what things to carry while trekking we've missed out on and how you packed your bag for a snow trek!